-According to the Iron and Steel of Thailand, Institute steel production in Thailand dominated by rolling mills, many of which rely heavily on imports of semi-finished and finished steel products for their manufacturing inputs.
+According to the Iron and Steel Institute of Thailand. steel production in Thailand is dominated by rolling mills, many of which rely heavily on imports of semi-finished and finished steel products for their manufacturing inputs.
 There are roughly 20 crude steel-making facilities in Thailand, nearly all of which use electric arc furnace technology to produce steel.
-In comparison, over 150 hot-rolling, cold-rolling, cold-drawing, coating mills are in operation in Thailand.
+In comparison, over 150 hot-rolling, cold-rolling. cold-drawing. and coating mills are in operation in Thailand.